 After serving his country as a reservist for seven years in the US Marine Corp, Buddy spent the remainder of his professional career with Stewart & Stevenson, working his way up to Marketing Director and eventually retiring after 43 years.
 Buddy was very active in his community, he had been a Master Mason since 1969, served as Vice President of the Lake Conroe Fire Department for 16 years, was on the Staff Parish Relations Committee at the Montgomery United Methodist Church, and faithfully served 48 years on the Board of Directors of Space City Credit Union.

-Space City Charities formed a $10,000 scholarship in Buddy’s name in 2016 to honor and recognize his long-term service to the credit union.
+Space City Charities formed a scholarship in Buddy’s name in 2016 to honor and recognize his long-term service and excellent leadership on the board.